Try these Popular Hawaiian dishes when you visit the islands (updated 2021)

 Try some of these local Hawaiian comfort foods

-Hawaiian pupus are a typically served Pau Hana or end of day.
+Hawaiian appetizers or pupus are a typically served Pau Hana or end of day.
 Enjoying some delicious small bites and a nice beverage with good friends and just relaxing is how we celebrate Pau Hana.
 The popular Hawaiian food, Pupus, snacks and quick bites are always around at happy hour venues or just a take out dish brought to the beach to eat and enjoy outdoors.
 Here are some of the local Hawaiian appetizers favorites you’ll always find in a café, take out counter or a grocery prepared food section.

-Eggrolls or lumpia – another local food in Hawaii is a take off from Chinese style egg rolls or Filipino lumpia, egg rolls in Hawaii are a pupu favorite eaten with or without a delicious sauce.
+Eggrolls or lumpia – another local food in Hawaii is a take off from Chinese style egg rolls or Filipino lumpia.
+Egg rolls in Hawaii are a pupu favorite or a side dish eaten with or without a freshly made sauce.
 This pupu can be sold traditionally in take out counters or served in fine dining establishments with their on take on an elevated eggroll presentation and taste

 Probably one of the best pupus to eat in Hawaii are steamed manapua.
 A slightly different take on Chinese pork buns, the Hawaiian manapua is typically larger with BBQ style meat or charsui and a yummy sweet/sour style sauce that is easy to devour by yourself.
 Best eaten when right out of the steamer, it is also delicious eaten at room temperature and is a very filling pupu snack.

 Edamame – A very popular Hawaiian appetizer that originally comes from Japan, this simple snack of edamame is simply prepared with garlic, sesame oil and some chili flakes on the boiled beans that absorbs all the delicious flavors from the mixed ingredients.
 A perfect snack to go along with any popular Hawaiian beer, cider or cocktail drink